Editorial by Industrial Quick Search

 Warehouse Conditions

-• Standard ambient temperature (where climate control is unnecessary).
+• Standard ambient warehouses with no climate control

 Structure of the Building

-• Ceiling height—this determines the maximum height available for uprights and beam levels.
+• Ceiling height, which determines maximum rack height and number of beam levels

 Material Handling Equipment at the Facility